kismetwireless/kismet/docs/dev/datasource.md

 ## Standard KV Pairs

 Kismet will automatically handle standard KV pairs in a message.
 A datasource may define arbitrary additional KV pairs and handle them independently.

+#### CAPIF
+Some capture sources may use an alternate interface for capturing - for instance, the Linux Wi-Fi capture system will make a VIF (virtual interface) to capture on most modern drivers, or a USB capture may use the absolute path to the USB interface being used.

+Content:

+Simple string `(char *)` of the alternate interface, length dictated by the KV length record.

+Example:

+`"capif": "wlan0mon"`

 #### CHANNELS
 Conveys a list of channels supported by this device, if there is a user presentable list for this phy type.
 Channels are considered free-form strings which are unique to a phy type, but should be human readable.
 Channel definitions may also represent frequencies in a form relevant to the phy, such as "2412MHz", but the representation is phy specific.